davidpham5/blogging-is-back-baby/src/content/amplify/2026-01-09-Abolish-ICE.md

 <div class="embed-container">
 <iframe width="743" height="418" src="https://www.youtube.com/embed/lERS4kJIQR8" title="Abolish ICE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

-"Abolish ICE was some sort of radical demand...As it turns out, you can zero out their budget like USAID...we can get rid of ICE"
+> Abolish ICE was some sort of radical demand...As it turns out, you can zero out their budget like USAID...we can get rid of ICE

 ICE agents, by virtue of them hiding their faces are secret police.
 They stalk the streets of America, their identities unknown and secret, pretending to be law enforcement.
 Their goal is propaganda by violence and terror.